Spain in the Eurovision Song Contest 2008: At Eurovision

 It was announced in September 2007 that the competition's format would be expanded to two semi-finals in 2008.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 As a member of the "Big 4", Spain automatically qualified to compete in the final on 24 May 2008.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 24 January 2008, Spain was assigned to broadcast and vote in the first semi-final on 20 May 2008.

 In Spain, the first semi-final was broadcast on La 2 and the final was broadcast on La 1 with commentary by José Luis Uribarri.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Ainhoa Arbizu.
+RTVE appointed Ainhoa Arbizu as its spokesperson to announce during the final the Spanish votes.
 The broadcast of the final was watched by 9.336 million viewers in Spain with a market share of 59.3%.
 This represented an increase of 31.3% from the previous year with 5.963 million more viewers.